Shahzadivalil/sales-insights-dashboard-1-in-tableau/README.md

 ## 🚀 Usage

 1. Clone this repository.
-2. Open the image file `Dashboard 1(1) .png` for a visual overview.
+2. Open the image file `dashboard.png` for a visual overview.
 3. Use this structure to build interactive dashboards using Tableau or Power BI with your own data.

 ---